Dealing with the passing of a loved one can be stressful. Dealing with wills and probate court can make this time even more difficult.

 Here’s what you need to know.

 Step one would be to locate the original will.
-Once that has been obtained, you should file in the county where the deceased legally resided.
+Once obtained, you should file in the county where the deceased legally resides.
 If you can’t find the will, search online court records to see if it has already been filed.

 Because Ohio probate court will not open an estate without proof the creator of the will has indeed passed on, you’ll also need to order a copy of the death certificate to include.
 These can be obtained by contacting the Ohio Department of Health, Vital Statistics.